javimar/Notitas/README.md

 The app allows you to add, edit and delete notes (audio, text and image or photo), as well as assigning them colors and labels.

+Important note: This app has become old since it uses no architecture at all, no DI, deprecated ways to access the data layer, etc.
+Still it can be used and works ok.
+Whan I have time I will migrate it to modern Android development.
+Till then, enjoy.

 ### Some screen shots

 ![Screenshot 1](https://github.com/javimar/Notitas/blob/master/screenshots/screen1.png)